 The cost of having a third child?

 I have a very popular post on Mrs Mummypenny about money saving during maternity leave.
 It was my personal experience on how I saved thousands.
 It got me thinking about what else I can write about from those early years to help my readers.
-A post on how much does it cost to have a third child has been brewing!
+A post on how much having having a third child costs has been brewing!

 I have three boys.
 And having the third boy has cost us a lot in extra expenses but has also saved us some money in a few circumstances.
 I wanted to share the big things that impacted us financially.